 Post on social media

 #NationalKidsAndPetsDay is coming up!
 To celebrate, take a moment on November 13th to give thanks to the wonderful children in your life who own pets.
 Posting this hashtag will make sure everyone knows what you’re celebrating and help spread appreciation across social media platforms like Facebook Twitter Instagram YouTube Snapchat etcetera!
 National Kids and Pets Day.

 Think of the best way you can reward your pet for all they do.
 Sympathize with them, be kind and genuine in words or actions – this will go a long way towards making sure that both parties feel appreciated on their special day!

 Interesting facts about National Kids and Pets Day:

 The holiday was created to increase awareness about how much kids love their pets and make sure that they’re properly cared for.
-It also helps encourage Americans to get a pet if you don’t already have one by highlighting what kind could be best suited for your lifestyle needs!
+It also helps encourage Americans to get a pet if they don’t already have one by highlighting what kind could be best suited for their lifestyle needs!

 History of National Kids and Pets Day: